thegworld/gtx-browser/docs/windows_build_instructions.md

 #### Using Visual Studio Intellisense

-If you want to use Visual Studio Intellisense when developing Chromium, use the `--ide` command line argument to `gn gen` when you generate your output directory (as described on the [get the code](https://dev.chromium.org/developers/how-tos/get-the-code) page).
+If you want to use Visual Studio Intellisense when developing GTx Browser, use the `--ide` command line argument to `gn gen` when you generate your output directory (as described on the [get the code](https://dev.chromium.org/developers/how-tos/get-the-code) page).
 This is an example when your checkout is `C:\src\chromium` and your